 Among the control parameters, you have the phase Offset knob, which allows you to smoothly transition from tremolo to auto pan.
 The Pan Law control setting is responsible for controlling the volume difference between the central and the panned signals.
 Here, the M500 setting is inspired by the Drawmer M500, which is a classic dynamic processor unit.
 Next to the Pan Law, you have the Depth knob, which allows you to set how wide the panned signals travel in the stereo image.

-- This plugin provides users the choice between 4 different panning laws, which include a setting inspired by the classic Drawmer M500
+- Panstation 2 provides you the choice between 4 different panning laws, which include a setting inspired by the classic Drawmer M500

-- Panstation includes 10 panning waveforms that include waveforms present in the M500
+- Includes 10 panning waveforms that include waveforms present in the M500

 - Panned signals can be tempo-synced or free-running

-- The user interface is very easy to understand, and all control parameters are arranged in a very efficient way
+- Easy to understand UI, and all control parameters are arranged in a very efficient way

 - Panstation offers independent phase control for both the left and right channels to allow for stereo widening or tremolo effects

-- This plugin has a MIDI learn feature which allows users to control parameters using MIDI CC
+- MIDI learn feature which allows you to control parameters using MIDI CC

 Panstation 2 supports Windows 8.1 or higher for PC and macOS 10.12 or higher for Mac.
 It comes in VST/VST3/AAX/AU formats and supports 64-bit systems only.